wenwenmin/HISTEX/README.md

 ![Overview.png](Overview.png)

 ## Requirements
+All experiments were conducted on an NVIDIA RTX 3090 GPU.
 Before running HISTEX, you need to create a conda environment and install the required packages:
 ```shell
 conda create -n HISTEX python==3.11.5
 conda activate HISTEX